robotoons/BookLed/README.md

-# **CODE EXAMPLES**
+## **CODE EXAMPLES**

-Below is the list of code examples for BookLed that you can download from this repository.
+Below is the list of jupyter notebook code examples for BookLed that you can download from this repository.

 | jupyter notebook            | OpenAI API | Description |
 | ----------------- | --------- | ----------- |